 Now let’s resize our box to avoid the additional handling charge.
 A 32-pound box that’s 48“ x 14” x 28” has a DIM weight of 136 pounds for UPS and FedEx and 114 pounds via USPS.
 The shipping cost starts at $79.67 for UPS and FedEx and tops out at $116.31.

 So, sticking with the classic bike shipping box will save you money.
-If you ship a high volume of bikes, you may qualify for shipping discounts through your carrier or through your 3PL.
+If you ship a high volume of bikes, you may qualify for shipping discounts through your carrier or 3PL.

 The difference between shipping an electric bike vs. a classic bike

-So far, we’ve covered the process to ship a classic bike.
+So far, we’ve covered the process of shipping a classic bike.
 However, if the bike you’re shipping includes a battery, you have additional factors to consider.

-An e-bike will weigh more because of the extra weight for the motor and battery.
-However, since many bikes are subject to DIM weight charges, you might be able to ship it for the same price as a classic bike.
+An e-bike will weigh more because of the extra weight of the motor and battery.
+However, since many bikes are subject to DIM weight charges, you might be able to ship an e-bike for the same price as a classic bike.

 The biggest difference between shipping an e-bike and a classic bike is the storage and handling of the lithium battery.
 Because lithium batteries are flammable, e-bikes may be subject to additional shipping regulations.
-Check out our electric bike shipping guide for more information on how to safely and cheaply ship an e-bike.
+Check out our electric bike shipping guide for more information on safely and cheaply shipping an e-bike.

 The best fulfillment company for shipping bikes is one with experience in packing bikes for safe delivery to customers.
-At Red Stag Fulfillment, we have experience shipping a variety of products that require special handling, including bicycles.
+At Red Stag Fulfillment, we provide a bike shipping service, using our experience shipping a variety of products that require special handling, including bicycles.
 We provide affordable fulfillment for hard-to-ship items and work with the carriers to save you money on shipping.
 If you need a 3PL to ship bicycles (or help you with other fulfillment challenges), let us know — we’re here to help.